akentominas/transformers/README.md

 #### SUPPORT FILES

-For the engineer's convenience i have added scripts which handles the necessary environment variables population, in order to read them from sensitive variables from the environment instead of hardcoding them to the project.
+For the engineer's convenience i have added scripts which handles the necessary environment variables population, in order to read the sensitive variables from the environment instead of hardcoding them to the project.
 I have added also a python script which checks if the env variables have populated succussfully.

 MAINTAINERS